ArmenAg/Improvisation/README.md

 Automating Music Composition and Melody Generation.
 ==================================================

-Many believe that the epitome of human creativity is the ability to create art regardless of the art form itself.
-One of the more popular art forms, music, has been viewed as an intellectual exercise and composers such as Bach and Chopin are viewed as geniuses in our modern world.
-The inherent question to ask was, could software even begin to mimic the creativity of these composers and their compositions.
+Many believe that the quintessence of human creativity is the aptitude to create art regardless of the art form itself.
+One of the more popular art forms, music,which has been viewed as an intellectual workout and composers such as Bach and Chopin are viewed as geniuses in our modern world.
+The intrinsic question to ask was, could software even begin to mimic the creativity of these composers and their compositions.

 This project succesfully answers that question.

 Although the majority of this project is based on Music generation, the code is completly generic and can be applied to other fields such as auto generation of papers.

-Email any questions to armen.ag@live.com
+For any questions or query email me at armen.ag@live.com

 You can find the respective paper written at the root directory.